MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 There are multiple fixes and new changes in this release:

-- New Field in mdatp health - engine_load_status:
+- New Field in mdatp health - engine_load_status<br>
-  - The engine_load_status field in mdatp health will show the current status of engine process.
+  The engine_load_status field in mdatp health will show current status of engine process.

     Healthy Scenarios:
-      - "Engine not loaded"  - we have brought down the engine. (applicable only in *passive* and *on_demand* mode for optimisation purposes)
+    - "Engine not loaded"  - we have brought down the engine process for optimisation purposes.
     - "Engine load succeeded" - engine is up and running

-    In *passive* and *on_demand* modes engine will load for scans and definitions update.
-In this case the engine_load_status will be "Engine load succeeded"
 - Bug fix to enhance behavioral detections.
 - Stability and performance improvements.
 - Other bug fixes.